aidgn-com/fullscore/README.md

 Major concert hall performances require dozens of performers.
 Each with their instruments, sheet music, conductor, stage equipment, sound systems.
 But street busking is different.
 One guitar, one voice is enough.

 Traditional analytics is a concert hall performance.
 Collection servers, processing servers, storage servers, analytics servers each play their parts.
 Selling tickets, arranging seats, printing programs.
 Full Score is busking.
-Compose your own music directly, just need free Rhythm.
+Compose your own music directly, just need free RHYTHM.
 The rest was already on the street.
 The browser stage, HTTP street resonance, Edge's natural and endless amplification.

 Cookies were originally made to remember state, Edge was originally made to respond quickly from nearby, browsers could always store data.
 We just created a stage for them to sing together.

 The long-forgotten essence of the web, rediscovered through the metaphor of music in the AI era.
 Past simplicity and future possibility meet in the present, creating beautiful harmony.

-### Time Compression, Behavioral Language in Rhythm
+### Time Compression, Behavioral Language in RHYTHM

 BEAT transforms time into music. "!home~300*3input1~1200!page~50*button"—this short score captures an hour's journey.
 30 seconds of decision is short like staccato, 120 seconds of exploration flows like legato, 5 seconds of clicking is intense like an accent.